-To change these settings, go to the Consultation Dashboard and click Edit 'Published Responses' Page within the Publish Responses section.
+To change these settings, go to the dashboard and click Edit 'Published Responses' Page within the Publish Responses section.

 Customising the introductory text

 This text appears at the top of the 'Published Responses' page.
-There is default text to get you started, but we recommend you tailor this to suit your organisation and the specific consultation.
+There is default text to get you started, but we recommend you tailor this to suit your organisation and the activity in question.
 It's best to keep this text brief, but you can add links, images and formatted text if you wish.

 Customising the response excerpts